 In order to create a concave mesh shape, you need to supply a pointer to a TriangleMesh.
-A TriangleMesh is a class that describes a mesh made of triangles.
-A TriangleMesh can contain several parts (submeshes).
+A TriangleMesh class describes a mesh made of triangles.
+It may contain several parts (submeshes).
 Each part is a set of triangles represented by a TriangleVertexArray object.
-First, you need to create a TriangleVertexArray.
 A TriangleVertexArray represents a continuous array of vertices and indexes for a triangular mesh.
-When you create a TriangleVertexArray, no data is copied into the array.
+When you create a TriangleVertex Array, no data is copied into the array.
 It only stores a pointer to the data.
-The goal is to allow the user to share vertices data between the physics engine and the rendering part.
+The idea is to allow the user to share vertices data between the physics engine and the rendering part.
 Therefore, make sure that the data pointed by a TriangleVertexArray remains valid during the whole TriangleVertexArray life.

-The following example show how to create a TriangleVertexArray:
+The following code shows how to create a TriangleVertexArray:

 '''

 const int nbVertices = 8;

 const int nbTriangles = 12;

 float vertices[3 nbVertices] = ...;

 int indices[3 nbTriangles] = ...;

+rp3d::TriangleVertexArray triangleArray =

+new rp3d::TriangleVertexArray(nbVertices, vertices, 3

+sizeof(float), nbTriangles,

+indices, 3 sizeof(int),

+rp3d::TriangleVertexArray::VERTEX_FLOAT_TYPE,

+rp3d::TriangleVertexArray::INDEX_INTEGER_TYPE);

 '''

 Now that we have a TriangleVertexArray, we need to create a TriangleMesh and add the TriangleVertexArray into it as a subpart.
-Once this is done, we can create the actual ConcaveMeshShape and add it to the body we want to simulate as in the following example:
+Once this is done, we can create the actual ConcaveMeshShape.

+'''

-''' rp3d::TriangleMesh triangleMesh;
+rp3d::TriangleMesh triangleMesh;

-// Add the triangle vertex array to the triangle mesh triangleMesh.addSubpart(triangleArray);
+// Add the triangle vertex array to the triangle mesh

+triangleMesh.addSubpart(triangleArray);

 // Create the concave mesh shape

-ConcaveMesh concaveMesh = new rp3d::ConcaveMeshShape(&
+ConcaveMeshShape concaveMesh = new rp3d::ConcaveMeshShape(&

 triangleMesh);

 '''